 Since 1974, National Catholic Schools Week is the annual celebration of Catholic education in the United States.
-It starts the last Sunday in January and runs all week, which in 2018 is January 29 - February 4.
-The theme for the National Catholic Schools Week 2018 is “Catholic Schools: Communities of Faith, Knowledge and Service.”
+It starts the last Sunday in January and runs all week, which in 2019 is January 27 - February 2.
+The theme for the National Catholic Schools Week 2019 is “Catholic Schools: Learn.
+Serve.
+Lead.
+Succeed."
 St. Anne School observes the annual celebration week with Masses, open houses and other activities for students, families, parishioners and community members.
 Through these events our schools focuses on the value Catholic education provides to young people and its contributions to our church, our communities and our nation.

 Catholic schools benefit all year long from the religious guidance, prayers and support parishes provide.
 St. Anne Parish will join in the National Catholic Schools Week celebration by devoting a Mass to Catholic education.
 St. Anne School will start the week by inviting parishioners and community members to our Student Council Pancake Breakfast and school tour that will feature our outstanding academic programs, religious education and service opportunities.